CMSgov/cms-ars-3.1-moderate-aws-foundations-cis-overlay/README.md

 ## Contributing and Getting Help
 To report a bug or feature request, please open an [issue](https://github.com/CMSgov/cms-ars-3.1-moderate-aws-foundations-cis-overlay/issues/new).

-## License

-* This project is dual-licensed under the terms of the Apache license 2.0 (apache-2.0)
-* This project is dual-licensed under the terms of the Creative Commons Attribution Share Alike 4.0 (cc-by-sa-4.0)

 ### NOTICE

 © 2020 The MITRE Corporation.